-Nirbhaya Fund: The total magnitude of the Fund stands at Rs.
-3,100 crore as of 2017-18.
-Proposals amounting to Rs.
-2,349 crore have been received, appraised and recommended under the Fund and are at different stages of implementation.
+Nirbhaya Fund: The total magnitude of the fund stands at Rs.
+3,000 crore as of 2016-17.
+Since its inception in 2013, the corpus transferred to the Public Account for the Nirbhaya Fund, upto 2015-16, is Rs.
+2,000 Crore.
+Proposals amounting to nearly Rs.
+2,200 crore have been received appraised and recommended under the fund and are at different stages of implementation.
 The proposals focus more on the incidence of violence, rather than addressing the more fundamental concerns in this sphere.
-Moreover, it is also important that additional funds for effective implementation of these measures continue to be provided, once the resources under the Nirbhaya Fund are exhausted.
+Moreover, it is also important that additional funds for the effective implementation of these measures continue to be provided, once the resources under the Nirbhaya Fund are exhausted.